Deferasirox (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, cancer, eye problems (such as cataracts, glaucoma), hearing problems, or stomach or bowel problems (such as ulcers or bleeding).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems (such as myelodysplastic syndrome, low platelet counts), cancer, eye problems (such as cataracts, glaucoma), hearing problems, or stomach or bowel problems (such as ulcers or bleeding).